COMSOC-Community/pabuviz-web/README.md

 elections.
 It can be used as a helper tool when discussing possible voting rules for PB.

 This repository contains the React application for the website.
 It works hand-in-hand with the [pabuviz-db](https://github.com/COMSOC-Community/pabuviz-db) repository, which contains the Django project implementing the database for [pabuviz.org](https://pabuviz.org).

-## Getting Started
+## Development

+The website is implemented as a standard [React](https://react.dev/) application.
+We provide below some details of the implementation if you want to develop it further.

-### Local Development
+### Getting Started for Local Development

 - Install [Node.js](https://nodejs.org/ "Node.js") and npm: `sudo apt install npm nodejs`
 - Install yarn: `npm install --global yarn`
 - Install dependencies: `yarn install`
 - Run the Django server for the database (must be on port 8000; see `.env.development` for configuration)
 - Start the application: `yarn start`

-### Build for the Server
-To update the server, you can do it manually like this:

-- Run the build: `npm run build`
-- Copy the contents of the `build` folder to the web folder on the server

-You can also use the GitHub workflow described below ([here](#github-workflow)).

-## Source file structure
+### Source File Structure

+Here is a little map of the repository for you to know what is defined where.

 ```
 src
 └── components